MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 You can view your protection status in PowerShell by using the command [Get-MpComputerStatus](/powershell/module/defender/get-mpcomputerstatus).
 Check the value for `AMRunningMode`.
 You should see **Normal**, **Passive**, or **EDR Block Mode** if Microsoft Defender Antivirus is enabled on the endpoint.

- > [!NOTE]
- > For passive mode to work on endpoints running Windows Server 2016 and Windows Server 2012 R2, those endpoints must be onboarded with the modern, unified solution described in [Onboard Windows servers](configure-server-endpoints.md#windows-server-2012-r2-and-windows-server-2016).
+For passive mode to work on endpoints running Windows Server 2016 and Windows Server 2012 R2, those endpoints must be onboarded with the modern, unified solution described in [Onboard Windows servers](configure-server-endpoints.md#windows-server-2012-r2-and-windows-server-2016).

-(<a id="fn3">3</a>) On Windows Server 2016, Windows Server 2012 R2, Windows Server version 1803 or newer, Windows Server 2019, and Windows Server 2022, if you are using a non-Microsoft antivirus product on an endpoint that is *not* onboarded to Microsoft Defender for Endpoint, disable/uninstall Microsoft Defender Antivirus manually to prevent problems caused by having multiple antivirus products installed on a server.
+On Windows Server 2016, Windows Server 2012 R2, Windows Server version 1803 or newer, Windows Server 2019, and Windows Server 2022, if you are using a non-Microsoft antivirus product on an endpoint that is *not* onboarded to Microsoft Defender for Endpoint, disable/uninstall Microsoft Defender Antivirus manually to prevent problems caused by having multiple antivirus products installed on a server.
+However, Defender for Endpoint includes capabilities that further extend the antivirus protection that is installed on your endpoint.
+If you have Defender for Endpoint, you can benefit from running Microsoft Defender Antivirus alongside another antivirus solution.

+For example, [Endpoint detection and response (EDR) in block mode](edr-in-block-mode.md) provides added protection from malicious artifacts even if Microsoft Defender Antivirus is not the primary antivirus product.
+Such capabilities require Microsoft Defender Antivirus to be installed and running in passive mode or active mode.

 > [!TIP]
 > On Windows Server 2016, you might see *Windows Defender Antivirus* instead of *Microsoft Defender Antivirus*.

-Defender for Endpoint includes capabilities that further extend the antivirus protection that is installed on your endpoint.
-You can benefit from running Microsoft Defender Antivirus alongside another antivirus solution.

-For example, [Endpoint detection and response (EDR) in block mode](edr-in-block-mode.md) provides added protection from malicious artifacts even if Microsoft Defender Antivirus is not the primary antivirus product.
-Such capabilities require Microsoft Defender Antivirus to be installed and running in passive mode or active mode.

 ## Requirements for Microsoft Defender Antivirus to run in passive mode